LevelUpMarketers/trying-to-adult-rva-2025/docs/AdsAdmin.md

 # TTA Ads Admin Page

-The **TTA Ads** screen allows administrators to manage sidebar advertisements displayed on the Events List Page.
+The **TTA Ads** screen is split into two tabs:

-- Upload any number of ad images and provide an optional link URL for each.
-- On each page load, the Events List Page picks one ad at random to display in the right‑hand column.
-- Images are stored as WordPress attachments; only the attachment ID and URL are saved.
+1. **Create Ad** – Upload an image, enter the target URL and optional business details, then click **Create Ad**.
+Existing ads can be edited by choosing **Edit** from the **Manage Ads** tab.
+Images are stored as WordPress attachments; only the attachment ID and details are saved.
+2. **Manage Ads** – Lists all saved ads with their image preview, business name and URL.
+From here you can **Edit** or **Delete** ads.
+Deleting an ad immediately removes it from rotation.

-Use the **Add Ad** button to insert additional rows.
-Each row can be removed using the **×** button.
-Remember to click **Save Ads** when finished.
-Saved ads immediately clear the plugin cache so the random rotation reflects your changes right away.
+On each page load, the Events List Page picks one ad at random to display in the right‑hand column.
+Any changes automatically clear the plugin cache so the rotation reflects updates right away.